ksprjarvi/NHL_stats_reader-JSON-/README.md

 Program that reads NHL season 2019 - 2020 statistics from JSON file and displays how user wants.

 TODO: For now, program excepts that user input is valid!
-This gets corrected.
+This gets corrected later on.